GRANT CRITERIA for FY2021

 - Staff positions

-- Organizations or projects promoting a religious or political party affiliation
+- Organizations or projects advocating for or against allegiance to a religion or political group.

 - Lobbying; efforts to influence elections directly or indirectly